1. Are all of the District Courts open during this public health crisis?

 3. What do I do if my local courthouse is temporarily closed due to COVID 19?

 You can find information regarding temporary court closures at: Temporary court closures due to COVID-19.
-You can also call the Trial Court Help Line 833-91COURT and you will be directed to an alternative court.

 In the event of a temporary court closure, any court order set to expire during the closure of the courthouse is automatically extended until the matter can be addressed by the court.